Introduction#

 SAPI Solvers#

-Leap provides quantum-classical Hybrid Solvers and QPU Solvers that are available through SAPI.
+The Leap service provides quantum-classical Hybrid Solvers and QPU Solvers that are available through SAPI.

 Note